FREQUENTLY ASKED QUESTIONS

 10. IS THERAPY CONFIDENTIAL?

 Yes, therapy is confidential and what you discuss stays between you and the therapist.
 However, there are limits to confidentiality that everyone should understand.
-I strive to provide a safe and comfortable place where you can openly express and explore your concerns.
-In doing so as your therapist I am committed to guarding your right to privacy, within the limits of the law.
+We strive to provide a safe and comfortable place where you can openly express and explore your concerns.
+In doing so as your therapist we are committed to guarding your right to privacy, within the limits of the law.
 The following will describe the nature of confidentiality between the therapist and the client.

 Disclosure is required by law in the following circumstances: